roadsnail/Pi-ve/README.md

 * The Zigbee USB device is malfuntioning (try re-programming it) or it is not recognised on the Raspberry Pi USB serial port
 * A configuration problem with the zigbee2mqtt configuration file at /opt/zigbee2mqtt/data/configuration.yaml.
-* This may be due to a problem with zigbee2mqtt not connecting to the Mosquitto Message Broker
+* A problem with zigbee2mqtt not connecting to the Mosquitto Message Broker (see MQTT Explorer comments above).